WDGPH/immunization-charts-R/README.md

 This repository contains the **R implementation** of the immunization charts project.

 It provides an approach for generating custom immunization history charts, which can be incorporated into notice letters for overdue **Immunization of School Pupils Act (ISPA)**-mandated or **Child Care and Early Years Act (CCEYA)**-mandated immunizations.

-⚠️ **Note:** A newer version of this project is now available.
-This R version remains accessible for reference and legacy use, but users are encouraged to explore the updated release for the latest features and improvements.

 ## Usage
 ### Environment